crlandsc/tiny-audio-diffusion/README.md

 ## Motivation

-The purpose of this project is to provide access to stereo high-resolution (44.1kHz) unconditional audio waveform (1D U-Net) diffusion code for those interested in exploration but who have limited resources.
+The purpose of this project is to provide access to stereo high-resolution (44.1kHz) conditional and unconditional audio waveform (1D U-Net) diffusion code for those interested in exploration but who have limited resources.
 There are many methods for audio generation on low-level hardware, but less so specifically for waveform-based diffusion.

 The repository is built heavily adapting code from Archinet's [audio-diffusion-pytorch](https://github.com/archinetai/audio-diffusion-pytorch) library.
 A huge thank you to [Flavio Schneider](https://github.com/flavioschneider) for his incredible open-source work in this field!

 ## Background

 Direct waveform diffusion is inherently computationally intensive.
 For example, an audio sample with the industry standard 44.1kHz sampling rate requires 44,100 samples for just 1 second of audio.
+Now multiply that by 2 for a stereo file.
 However, it has a significant advantage over many methods that reduce audio into spectrograms or downsample - the network retains and learns from *phase* information.
 Phase is challenging to represent on its own in visual methods, such as spectrograms, as it appears similar to that of random noise.
 Because of this, many generative methods discard phase information and then implement ways of estimating and regenerating it.
 However, it plays a key role in defining the timbral qualities of sounds and should not be dispensed with so easily.

 Waveform diffusion is able to retain this important feature as it does not perform any transforms on the audio before feeding it into the network.
 This is how humans perceive sounds, with both amplitude and phase information bundled together in a single signal.
 As mentioned previously, this comes at the expense of computational requirements and is often reserved for training on a cluster of GPUs with high speeds and lots of memory.
 Because of this, it is hard to begin to experiment with waveform diffusion with limited resources.